-Ineligible Institutions and Expenses
+Ineligible Organizations and Expenses

-• In accordance with the policy of the National Historical Publications and Records Commission (NHPRC), institutions that charge a fee to researchers for access to collections (including collections not directly funded by this grant) are ineligible for grant funding.
-This does not preclude charging fees for additional services, such as making copies of documents, specialized research assistance, or entry fees to a related museum (provided such fees are not required for access to the archives or research collections).

-- Additionally, NHPRC policy prohibits grant funding to Federally authorized institutions that are eligible to receive Federal appropriations. - Per the NHPRC, funding can't be used to preserve and/or digitize newspapers. - Per the NHPRC, funding can't be used to record oral history interviews not related to Native Americans (but can be used to arrange, describe, catalog, transcribe, preserve, and/or digitize oral history interviews). - Existing staff salaries and operating costs, including indirect costs, such as rent, telephone, or other normal operating expenses. - Personnel: Costs for existing staff positions or overtime hours.
+- In accordance with the policy of the National Historical Publications and Records Commission (NHPRC), institutions that charge a fee to researchers for access to collections (including collections not directly funded by this grant) are ineligible for grant funding.
+This does not preclude charging fees for additional services, such as making copies of documents, specialized research assistance, or entry fees to a related museum (provided such fees are not required for access to the archives or research collections). - Additionally, NHPRC policy prohibits grant funding to Federally authorized institutions that are eligible to receive Federal appropriations. - Per the NHPRC, funding can't be used to preserve and/or digitize newspapers. - Per the NHPRC, funding can't be used to record oral history interviews not related to Native Americans (but can be used to arrange, describe, catalog, transcribe, preserve, and/or digitize oral history interviews). - Existing staff salaries and operating costs, including indirect costs, such as rent, telephone, or other normal operating expenses. - Personnel: Costs for existing staff positions or overtime hours.
 Budget proposals may show staff time under cash match.
-Documented volunteer hours may be used toward cash match at \$25.43/hour (http://independentsector.org/volunteer_time). - Capital Improvements: Costs for the construction or renovation of any building, the purchase of land, or the rental of space.
+Documented volunteer hours may be used toward cash match at \$29.95/hour (http://independentsector.org/volunteer_time). - Capital Improvements: Costs for the construction or renovation of any building, the purchase of land, or the rental of space.
 Budget proposals may show building renovation costs under cash match. - Collection development: Costs for purchasing materials to be added to collections, such as books, maps, manuscripts, photographs, etc. - Museum materials: Costs for preservation or display of artifacts.
 Use the following distinction to determine whether your proposal concerns records or artifacts.
 The purpose of a record-to convey information-never changes whether the record is one minute or hundreds of years old.
 The purpose of an artifact is to convey some aspect about a previous era in and of itself; its original purpose was generally something quite different.
-Grant funds may not be used to handle records being treated as artifacts (e.g. for display). - Training: Expenses for training or for staff travel to professional meetings, seminars, and workshops that are not essential to achieve project goals. - Services: Costs for maintenance agreements for equipment purchased as part of the grant project.
-Such expenses may be shown as cash match for the duration of the project. - Subscriptions or services provided by the Ohio History Connection: Because of its ongoing relationship with the Ohio History Connection, OHRAB has chosen not to offer grant support for such services in order to avoid the appearance of a conflict of interest.
+Grant funds may not be used to handle records being treated as artifacts (e.g. for display). - Training: Expenses for training or for staff travel to professional meetings, seminars, and workshops that are not essential to achieve project goals.